Oklahoma State Cowboys and Cowgirls: Hockey

 The current Oklahoma State hockey team was established in the fall of 2021, and they compete as members of the American Collegiate Hockey Association.
 The Cowboys take part in annual matches against the Oklahoma Sooners in the “Bedlam on Ice” series.
+In 2026, the Cowboys advanced to the ACHA Division II National Championship Game where they finished runner-up to Florida Gulf Coast University in a tightly-contested bout that went to overtime.

 Rugby

 Founded in 1974, the Oklahoma State University Rugby Football Club plays college rugby in the Division 1 Heart of America conference against several of its traditional Big 8 / Big 12 rivals.
 The Cowboys are led by head coach Miles Hunter.
 Oklahoma State also has a women's rugby team that plays in the Mid-America college rugby conference.

 STUNT

 The Oklahoma State University STUNT team competes in Stunt (sport) Division 1A, and are coached by Lindsay Saloitte.

 They have won 10 national team championships in the following years: 2014, 2015, 2016, 2017, 2018, 2019, 2021, 2022, 2024, 2025.

 Championships

 NCAA team championships

-Oklahoma State has won 54 NCAA team national championships.
+Oklahoma State has won 55 NCAA team national championships.